-As the Accountable Officer under the Public Governance, Performance and Accountability Act 2013 (PGPA Act), it is my responsibility to establish and maintain appropriate systems of risk oversight and management, including setting the Agency's appetite for risk against each of our Strategic Objectives
+As the Accountable Officer under the Public Governance Performance and Accountability (PGPA) Act 2013, it is my responsibility to establish and maintain appropriate systems of risk oversight and management.
+This includes setting the Agency's appetite and tolerance for risk, which helps keep us focussed on successfully achieving objectives, comply with legal and policy obligations, effectively manage resources and improve transparent and accountable decision making.